EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

         ```
         exception("N must be positive, but found N=",N);
         ```
-following the syntax of the print statement, which means it can take any number of arguments, the values of which will be concatenated together inot a string.
+following the syntax of the print statement, which means it can take any number of arguments, the values of which will be concatenated together into a string.

+### Return Type

+* The underlying scalar for the return type, which may itself be a container, will be calculated through a traits-based metaprogram

 ### Container Sizing in Argument and Return Types